Few surprises on the day of the Madrid Masters

 EFE

-With the apparent temperance of a veteran but eaten by nerves inside, Carlos Alcaraz, still seventeen years old, burst onto the main track of the Caja Mágica to start with a victory against the French Adrian mannarino his journey through the Mutua Madrid Open and attend the appointment with his reference, Rafael Nadal.
+With the apparent temperance of a veteran but eaten by nerves inside he burst Carlos Alcaraz placeholder image, still seventeen years old, on the main track of the Caja Mágica to start with a victory against the French Adrian mannarino his journey through the Mutua Madrid Open and attend the appointment with his reference, Rafael Nadal.

 The Murcian tennis player will come of age the day he meets the first favorite on the court, with his idol.
 Next Wednesday.
 The draw ventured an extra prize in the tournament.
 The winner of the match between Mannarino Y Alcaraz He would be the first opponent of the number two in the world and winner five times in Madrid.